vertig0ne/TheGuide/pages/01.home/01.basics/default.md

 ##### Linux OS

-We generally recommend the Linux OS for general use due to it's minimalist nature.
-As most of the applications that are used do not provide a GUI for you to use, most provide a Web-Based frontend so you can still access it.
-Because of this it means that we do not need to have a traditional "Desktop".
-It also means we can generally leave a computer in the corner of the household with no screen, no keyboard and no mouse plugged in.
-For this guide we will generally assume an Debian based OS like Ubuntu.
-We only need to install Ubuntu-Server for this as we will be doing everything over ssh.
+We generally recommend a Linux based OS due to its minimalist nature as most of the applications that we recommend do not provide a traditional GUI (graphical user interface), most provide a Web-Based frontend, accessed through a web browser, for management purposes.
+This means that we do not need to have a traditional "Desktop".
+It also means we can leave the media server in the corner of the household with no screen, no keyboard and no mouse plugged in.
+For this guide we will assume you are using a Debian based Linux distro (OS) like Ubuntu.
+To begin, simply install Ubuntu-Server on your media server and make sure the openssh packages are installed and port 22 is open as from here on out we will be doing everything over ssh.

 ### Basic Initialisation